ArisenIO/universal-authenticator-library/README.md

 ![ARISEN Labs](https://img.shields.io/badge/ARISEN-Labs-5cb3ff.svg)

-# About ARISEN Labs

-ARISEN Labs repositories are experimental.
-Developers in the community are encouraged to use ARISEN Labs repositories as the basis for code and concepts to incorporate into their applications.
-Community members are also welcome to contribute and further develop these repositories.
-Since these repositories are not supported by Block.one, we may not provide responses to issue reports, pull requests, updates to functionality, or other requests from the community, and we encourage the community to take responsibility for these.

 ## Why UAL?
 App Developers need to support many authentication providers (wallets) in order to maximize user reach and permit user choice.
 Today, this usually means implementing and maintaining many different APIs.
 The purpose of this library is to simplify, for App Developers, supporting multiple authentication providers.